CentreForDigitalHumanities/vulcan-parseport/README.md

     pip install -r requirements.txt
     ```

-3. Start the development server by running the following command:
+3. Start the development server by running the following command in the `/app` folder:

     ```bash
     flask run --host 0.0.0.0